Brick Walkways

 The Science of the Stable Path.

-In the hardscaping industry, the most common failure point for walkways is "lateral creep"—the gradual outward spreading of pavers over time.
+Whether you are designing an elegant front entrance or winding stone sidewalks through a garden, the most common failure point for walkways in the hardscaping industry is "lateral creep"—the gradual outward spreading of pavers over time.
 This occurs when the edge restraint is pinned into loose soil or a base that is flush with the stones.

 The **Professional Sidewalk Standard** mandates a 15 cm structural over-build.
 By extending our high-density limestone base 15 cm past the stone on both sides, we create a solid structural shelf.
-This allows our Snap Edge restraints to be spiked directly into 15 cm of compacted limestone rather than native clay, locking the entire system in a permanent "cradle".
+This allows our Snap Edge restraints to be spiked directly into 15 cm of compacted limestone rather than native clay, locking your brick walkways into a permanent "cradle".

 High-Density 20mm Down Limestone